Courses in Social Innovation

-Below is a sample of some of the courses offered at Carnegie Mellon in the field of social innovation.
+Below is a sample of some of the courses offered at Carnegie Mellon in the field of social innovation and entrepreneurship:

 Instructor: Mark Wessel